Robert Cottrell: History

 Cottrell emigrated to New South Wales, arriving in Sydney on the ship Orient in February 1839.
 He ran a coachbuilding business in Maitland, New South Wales from 1843 to 1845.
 Cottrell married Abina Ledsam; their two elder sons were born in Maitland, where various members of the Ledsam family had settled from the early 1830s including poundkeeper John Ledsam and auctioneer Jeremiah Ledsam, with whom he was closely associated.

 Cottrell, his wife and four children moved to Adelaide by the brig Phantom, accompanied by brother-in-law John Ledsam (1785–1856), in June 1847.
 In 1848 he opened a coachbuilding business in Rundle Street, which prospered, enabling him to move several times, finally to Grenfell Street.

-He was member for East Adelaide in the South Australian House of Assembly April 1868 – February 1875, and was an advocate of protection.
+He was member for East Adelaide in the South Australian House of Assembly April 1868 – February 1875, and was a protectionist.
 In 1875, he stood again for East Adelaide, but was defeated by William Kay.